alextgu/alextgu/README.md

 <h1 align="center">Hi 👋, I'm Alexander Gu</h1>
 <h3 align="center">Stop Stressing.</h3>

 <p>I am a student at the University of Toronto, and coding is my creative outlet.
 I really can't draw, sing, or dance, but I know how to use a keyboard and prompt AI!
 I love attending hackathons to meet new people and learning new things :).
-I'm currently working on my personal website and small projects on the side.
+I'm currently working on my personal website and building a project a week.
 Contact me!</p>

 - 📫 How to reach me **alexnopost.gu@mail.utoronto.ca**